Flagstaff, AZ USA

 Qi Gong promotes circulation and may reduce muscle tension without stressing vulnerable joints.

 Always check with your healthcare provider before beginning a new practice, especially if you have joint pain or chronic conditions.
+Related information about healing with qi gong can be found here (qi gong healing).

 2. Mindfulness and Breathwork